wasmCloud/wasmcloud-dev-site/content/reference/lattice/security-patterns.md

 draft: false
 ---

 There is a virtually limitless number of ways in which you can deploy and configure the NATS substrate that supports your lattice.
-The following are just a few of the common _security_ patterns that we recommend for deploying NATS for your wasmcloud applications.
+The following are just a few of the common _security_ patterns that we recommend for deploying NATS for your wasmCloud applications.

 ### The Sidecar Leaf Node

-In this pattern, each **wasmcloud** process is deployed on a host (virtual, container, etc) either alongside a NATS server process or connected to the same _local_ network as that host (e.g. docker compose shared network interface, Kubernetes pod network, etc).
+In this pattern, each wasmCloud host runtime process is deployed on a host (virtual, container, etc) either alongside a NATS server process or connected to the same _local_ network as that host (e.g. docker compose shared network interface, Kubernetes pod network, etc).

 This NATS server is configured as a leaf node.
-The leaf node authenticates _securely_ over TLS, ideally using de-centralized credentials (JWT+seed), to some other NATS server.
-This NATS leaf node server is configured to _only_ listen on `localhost` on a fixed port for client connections, and this listener allows anonymous connections.
+The leaf node authenticates _securely_ over TLS, ideally using de-centralized credentials (JWT+seed) to some other NATS server.
+This NATS leaf node server is configured to _only_ listen on `localhost` on a fixed port for client connections.

 Because NATS is only allowing `localhost` connections, only those processes that share the same network interface can communicate with it.
 This type of "anonymous localhost" connection is commonly used in the [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) pattern, which is why we've labelled this this "sidecar leaf node" pattern.